prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 #### 1.2.
 Load GroupInnerJoinsByConnector optimizer based on session flag

-GroupInnerJoinsByConnector optimizer need to load based on session flag ‘enable-join-query-pushdown’.
+GroupInnerJoinsByConnector optimizer need to load based on session flag ‘optimizer.inner-join-pushdown-enabled’.
 This flag should be configure in presto-main config.properties with default value as false.

-If the flag is set (‘enable-join-query-pushdown=true’), then while starting presto GroupInnerJoinsByConnector optimizer should add to PlanOptimizers list.
-If it is not set  (‘enable-join-query-pushdown=false’) the GroupInnerJoinsByConnector optimizer itself will not load to the application to perform JoinPushdown operation.
+If the flag is set (‘optimizer-inner-join-pushdown-enabled=true’), then while starting presto GroupInnerJoinsByConnector optimizer should add to PlanOptimizers list.
+If it is not set  (‘optimizer-inner-join-pushdown-enabled=false’) the GroupInnerJoinsByConnector optimizer itself will not load to the application to perform JoinPushdown operation.

 #### 1.3.
 Create a plan rewriter for GroupInnerJoinsByConnector by implementing SimplePlanRewriter